Lose 10 Pounds in 10 Days!

 Beyonce popularized the so-called "master cleanse" diet: water, lemon juice, maple syrup, and cayenne pepper.
 Variations of these diets have been around since at least the 1950s.
 They often also promise "detoxification" through colonics or enemas.

 One proven method of rapid weight loss is the medically supervised very low-calorie diet (VLCD).
 Most of what is known about rapid weight loss comes from studies of people on these diets.

 There seems to be no end to the dubious ideas promoted in the name of rapid weight loss.
 Most promise to replace diet or exercise.

 The FDA also does not regulate claims made by over-the-counter weight loss products.
 Unlike drug manufacturers, the makers of supplements don’t have to show their products are safe or effective before selling them on the market.
 This means that dietary supplements do not need approval from FDA before they are marketed.

-Aside from the very low-calorie diet and weight loss surgery, no other product, pill, or diet has been proven to work for fast weight loss.
-The prescription drug orlistat can help, but it works slowly and only with diet and exercise.
-Orlistat is marketed as Xenical.
-Labeling for orlistat notes that it can cause severe liver damage.
+Aside from the very low-calorie diet and weight loss surgery, no other product, pill, or diet has been proven to safely work for fast weight loss.
+There are prescription medications for weight loss, although none is intended for rapid weight loss, and there can be side effects.

 What Are the Risks of Rapid Weight Loss?